 The Differences Between Sheltered Housing And A Care Home

-As previously mentioned, they have similarities but if you look into their differences, you will understand what level of care is needed for yourself, the elderly or your parents.
+As previously mentioned, they are similar, but if you look into their differences, you will understand what level of care and service is provided.

 Sheltered housing operates like any typical rental property.
 It can cost anywhere from £300 to £700 per month, depending on the area you live in.
-Additional charges will apply for the support - this can start from £90 per month upwards.
-These cover the services provided by the Emergency Alarm Service and/or the Scheme Manager.
+There are extra charges for the support, starting from around £90 per month upwards.
+These cover the services provided by the emergency alarm service and/or the scheme manager.

 When compared with the average price of a care home, it is substantially less money.
-This can be as much as £480 to £640 per week (depending on location and the services provided) – the average is around £28,500 per year.
+Care homes can be as much as £700 per week. (depending on the location and services provided).
+The average is around £28,500 per year.

 Health And Wellbeing